OCAD University is excited to launch a new creative experience this summer

 In Ontario, a person under 18 is considered a minor child.
 Minor children under the age of 17 must come to Canada with a parent or legal guardian or have a custodian in Canada.
 A custodian is a responsible adult who will take care of the child in Canada.
 Custodians must be citizens or permanent residents of Canada.
 Please visit the Government of Canada website for details.

-If you do not have a responsible adult in Canada and you would like to take part in the residence and chaperone program, please reach out to portfolioclinics [at] ocadu.ca.
+If you do not have a responsible adult in Canada and you would like to take part in the residence program, please reach out to portfolioclinics [at] ocadu.ca.

 Don't see your question here?
 Email us at portfolioclinics [at] ocadu.ca.